syncfusion-content/javascript-docs/js/OlapGauge/Getting-Started.md

 ##Add WCF Service for OlapGauge

-###Create WCF Services
+###Create WCF Service

-1.Right-click the project and select Add > New Folder.
-Name the folder as WCF.
-2.Right-click the WCF folder created and select Add > New Item.
-In the Add New Item window, select WCF Service and name it OlapGaugeService.svc
+Right-click the project and select Add > New Folder.
+Name the folder as WCF.Right-click the WCF folder created and select Add > New Item.
+In the Add New Item window, select WCF Service and name it OlapGaugeService.svc.
+And then Click Add.
-3.Click Add.
 {% include image.html url="/js/OlapGauge/Getting-Started_images/Getting-Started_img8.png" %}

 ###Add service methods inside Interface